GearHost/Docs/cloudsite-overview-page.md

 - FTP Host Name: The server address to access your CloudSite through FTP.
 - Deployment / FTP User: The credentials used to access your CloudSite through FTP or deploy through various deployment tools like github.

-####Support Documentation by
+####Still need help?
-If you have any other questions that aren't covered in the documentation, feel free to e-mail <help@gearhost.com>.
+If you have any other questions that aren't covered in this documentation, feel free to e-mail <help@gearhost.com>.